Scroll down to find out more!

 We have almost finished solving our Rubik's Cube.
 Only the yellow corners remained which we are going to sort out in two steps.
-First we have to position them and will orient them in the next step.
+First we have to relocate them and we'll orient them in the next step.

-This algorithm cycles the corners marked with the numbers on the image above, while the Front-Right-Up corner, marked with "OK" stays in place.
+This trick cycles the corners marked with the numbers on the image above, while the Front-Right-Up corner, marked with "OK" stays in place.

 When you reach this point in the solution look for a corner piece which is in the right place.
-If you can find one then reorient the cube in your hands so this is on the OK position and perform the formula.
+If you found one then reorient the cube in your hands so it is on the OK position and perform the formula.
 In some cases you have to apply it twice.

-If none of the yellow corners are on the right spot then do the algorithm to reorganize them and then look again because there must be one this time.
+If there's no yellow corner on the right spot then do the algorithm to reorganize the corners and then look around again because there must be one this time.

 An interesting fact is that in this step the number of pieces in the right spot can only be 0, 1 or 4.

-Turning only the Up face, move another wrong yellow corner to the highlighted spot and repeat the R' D' R D algorithm until this yellow piece is solved.
+Turning only the Up face, move another wrong yellow corner to the highlighted spot and repeat the R' D' R D algorithm until that yellow piece is oriented correctly.

-The puzzle might seem scrambled between the moves but don't worry about this because everything will be fixed when all yellow corners are oriented properly.
+The puzzle might seem to be scrambled between the moves but don't worry because everything will come together when all yellow corners are oriented properly.

 The example below demonstrates a case when all corners are oriented the wrong way.
 It moves the yellow corners one by one to the Front-Right-Up space and performs the (R' D' R D) until they're all fixed.